Sethrot/AutoLoader/README.md

 end
 ```

-***autoloader-job* details**
+***autoloader* details**

 An important part of this tool is *autoloader-codex*, which is meant to (hopefully) be contributed to by people more knowledgeable than I am.
-Codex describes stats, spells, sets, etc. and helps to drive *autoloader-job* decisions.
+Codex describes stats, spells, sets, etc. and helps to drive *autoloader* decisions.

 AutoLoader makes heavy use of GearSwap's combine_set to load relevant sets in order of specificity.